justinbaskaran/Kodi-Remote-Control/README.md

 v1
 Currently made the GUI

+To Run:
-Run make file with sudo privileges..
+    1) Run make file with sudo privileges.. "sudo make"
+    2) run program like this "./kremote xxx.xxx.xx.xx"